SDG 7 – Affordable and Clean Energy , Pūngāo iti te utu, Pūngao mā

 Energy efficiency initiatives

-In 2022, there were significant improvements in energy efficiency and fossil fuel reductions through several projects delivered by our Energy Efficiency officers.
+Since 2022, there have been significant improvements in energy efficiency and fossil fuel reductions through several projects delivered by our Energy Efficiency officers.
 The roles are supported by the Energy Efficiency and Conservation Authority (EECA).
-The university saved a total of 1.6 gigawatt hours through a combination of:
+For example, in 2022 alone, the university saved a total of 1.6 gigawatt-hours through a combination of:

 • improvements in building management systems enabling better campus-wide control